Using The Text/HTML Editor: Atto

 Unordered List

-Created a bulleted list from scratch or apply it to existing lines of selected text.
+The unordered list button creates a bulleted list.
+You can create an unordered list from scratch or apply the style to existing lines of selected text.

 Appearance: